unracer/steadyforum/Readme.md

 # devops
 - .. progress
 # deploy
+- go > setting > server as first client as second only start with debug bouth > dependency client > config client as first bouth arrow server second
+# setup from zero to hero
 - if u have PROBLEM WITH VISUAL STUDIO SPA ASP.NET VUE.JS ENTITYFRAMEWORK MIGRATIONS VUE-ROUTE WEB-SOCKET HTTP-REQUEST see how to deploy step by step

 solution > entityframeworkcore > mark for server > install